-Social Media is generally understood to be a collective term for the different platforms and applications that allow user-generated content to be created and shared electronically.
+Social media is a collective term for the different interactive platforms, websites and applications intended for digital networking, that allow individuals and organizations to create and share user-generated content digitally.

-The objectives of the proposed policy are to:
+The objectives of this policy are to:

-- Examine the professional and ethical challenges related to the increasing usage of social media by physicians, medical students and patients. - Establish a framework that protects their respective interests. - Ensure trust and reputation by maintaining high professional and ethical standards.
+- Examine the professional and ethical challenges related to the increasing usage of social media by physicians, medical students, and patients. - Establish a framework that protects their respective interests. - Ensure trust and reputation by maintaining high professional and ethical standards. - Promote the availability of quality information across social media. - Stand against misinformation and disinformation on social media.

-The use of social media has become a fact of life for many millions of people world wide including physicians, medical students and patients.
+The use of social media has become a fact of life for billions of people worldwide including physicians, medical students, and patients.

-Interactive, collaborative tools such as wikis, social networks, chat rooms and blogs have transformed passive Internet users into active participants.
-They are means for gathering, sharing and disseminating personal information, including health information, socializing and connecting with friends, relatives, professionals etc. They can be used to seek medical advice, and patients with chronic diseases can share their experiences with each other.
-They can also been used in research, public health, education and direct or indirect professional promotion.
+Interactive, collaborative tools such as wikis, social networking platforms, chat applications and blogs have transformed passive Internet users into active participants.
+These tools are means for gathering, sharing and disseminating information, including healthcare and science information, socializing and connecting with friends, relatives, professionals etc. They can be used to seek medical advice, and patients share their health and healthcare experiences.
+They can also be used in research, public health, and education.

-The positive aspects of social media should be recognized such as in promoting healthy life style, in empowering patients and in reducing patients' isolation.
+The positive aspects of social media should be recognized such as in promoting a healthy lifestyle, the dissemination of medical knowledge to society and in reducing patients' isolation.

-Areas, which may require special attention:
+Areas, which may require special attention include:

-- Sensitive content, photographs, other personal materials posted on online social forums often exists in the public domain and have the capacity to remain on the internet permanently.
-Individuals may not have control over the ultimate distribution of material they post on-line. - Patient portal, blogs and tweets are not a substitute for one on one consultation with physicians but may widen engagement with health services amongst certain
+• Sensitive content, photographs, videos, other personal materials posted on online social forums often exist in the public domain and have the capacity to remain on the internet permanently.
+Individuals may not have control over the ultimate distribution of material they post on-line.

-- groups.
+- Patient portal, blogs and tweets are not a substitute for one on one consultation with physicians but may widen engagement with health services amongst certain groups.
 Online "friendships" with patients may also alter the patient-physician relationship, and may result in unnecessary, possibly problematic physician and patient self-disclosure. - Each party's privacy may be compromised in the absence of adequate and conservative privacy settings or by their inappropriate use.
 Privacy settings are not absolute; social media sites may change default privacy settings unilaterally, without the user's knowledge.
-Social media sites may also make communications available to third parties.
+Social media sites may also make communications available to third parties. - Misinformation and disinformation often spread more rapidly through social media than fact-based accurate information.
+It may cause harm to the health of individuals as well as to public health and foster doubt and distrust towards professionals seeking to promote truth and science-based evidence. - Appropriate disclaimers to include in biographical information (e.g., "my opinions are my own", "posts are not personalized medical advice", etc).